ucsb-cs156/w24/lab/team01.md

 #### Running test coverage locally

 To run test coverage locally, you need to be in the `frontend` directory.

+First run `npm test` to make sure that the test suite is all passing; it doesn't make sense to compute test coverage if you have failing tests.

 Then run:
 ```
 npm run coverage
 ```